 During this semester of Food Technology, students will study the art of entertaining for special occasions.
 They will investigate various aspects of food and entertaining including: marketing techniques, budgets, special diets and dietary requirements.
-Design Folios of a Children's Birthday Party and a Hamper will be the major assessment tasks.
+Design Folios of a Hamper and a Birthday Party will be the major assessment tasks.
 Students will be required to work safely, using appropriate equipment to produce design solutions as well as evaluate the effectiveness and suitability of the productions completed.